 Make the Chocolate Shell

-- Melt the broken chocolate and coconut oil in a microwave at 60 seconds or in a double boiler or a pan in a pan of boiling water.
-Stir warmed chocolate until all chunks are melted.
+- Melt the chocolate and coconut oil (if using) in a microwave at 60 seconds or in a double boiler or a pan in a pan of boiling water.
+Stir warmed chocolate until all chocolate is melted.

 - Insert cupcake liners into either a 6-cup standard cupcake pan or 12 mini-cupcake pan .I prefer foil liners over paper for ease of peel off without breaking the delicate cups.
 The minis are easier to handle without breaking.Some people have suggested using silicon cups - I think that might crack the cups - especially standard size - upon removal as they are very brittle as you can guess, depending on how thin is the chocolate wall.